JanssenProject/jans/terraform-provider-jans/docs/index.md

 ## Provider Configuration

-To use the provider, you need to provide the URL of the Jansen instance, as well as valid credentials that have access to the Janssen instance.
+To use the provider, you need to provide the URL of the Janssen instance, as well as valid credentials that have access to the Janssen instance.

 ```terraform